Larry J Anderson, MD

 Larry Anderson came to Emory from the Centers for Disease Control and Prevention.

 His research program focuses on the immunopathogensis of respiratory viral infections, especially respiratory syncytial virus (RSV).
-Also, his research programs is directed toward understanding the RSV G protein’s role in RSV disease pathogenesis especially that associated with the RSV G protein.
+Much of his research programs is directed toward understanding the RSV G protein’s role in RSV disease pathogenesis especially as it relates to vaccine and anti-viral drug design.
 This protein has a chemokine motif that modulates the host response to infection and likely is an important contributor to pathogenesis of disease.
-Larry's work at CDC in animal model systems suggested that binding this region of the G protein with a MAb will both neutralize the virus and decrease the virus-induced host immune response that likely contributes to severity of disease.
+The laboratory’s work in animal model systems suggests that binding this region of the G protein with a MAb will both neutralize the virus and decrease the virus-induced inflammation that likely contributes to severity of disease.

-This work provided the foundation for recently initiated clinical studies of a human monoclonal antibody for treatment and prevention of RSV disease.
-Dr. Anderson, with collaborators at CDC, University of Georgia and Emory, are now exploring how understanding the role that this chemokine motif and other viral proteins play in RSV disease can help in the design of a safe and effective vaccine.
+This work provided the foundation for developing a human monoclonal antibody to treat and prevent RSV disease.
+Dr. Anderson, with collaborators at CDC, University of Georgia and Emory, is exploring how the role that this chemokine motif and other viral proteins play in RSV disease can contribute to the design of a safe and effective vaccine.
 He is also collaborating on studies to understand RSV’s role in the development of asthma and evaluate a novel device to detect pathogens and inflammatory markers in the lung and novel ways to measure severity of disease in the lung.